pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/appdaemon/api.markdown

 get_state(entity=None, attribute=None)
 ```

-`get_state()` is used to query the state of any integration within Home Assistant.
-State updates are continuously tracked so this call runs locally and does not require AppDaemon to call back to Home Assistant and as such is very efficient.
+`get_state()` is used to query the state of any integration within Open Peer Power.
+State updates are continuously tracked so this call runs locally and does not require AppDaemon to call back to Open Peer Power and as such is very efficient.

 #### Returns